Things to Know Before Ghorepani Poon Hill Trekking

 Day – 4: Trek to Ghandruk (1,940m) 3 hrs

-This is your short day Trek to Ghandruk.
+Walking to Ghandruk is a short day of trekking in Ghandruk.
 Trek further down to Syauli Bazaar, have lunch in Ghandruk and explore a traditional Gurung museum.
 Today, you will have a great view of the Himalayas from the Trekking trail.
 Ghandruk is the second biggest Gurung village in Nepal and the biggest village in this area.
-Gurung people are famous as brave Gurkha serving in the UK and India in their Arm forces.
-If you stay in Syauli Bazar rather than Ghandruk, you will shorten the last day of Trek and have more time to Explore Pokhara before returning to Kathmandu.
+Gurung people are famous as brave Gurkha serving in the UK and India in their armed forces.
+If you stay in Syauli Bazar rather than Ghandruk, you will shorten the last day of the trek and have more time to explore Pokhara before returning to Kathmandu.

 Day – 5: Trek to Nayapul and Drive to Pokhara

-If you Trek from Ghandruk this morning, it takes around 5 hrs to Nayapul.
-And walking from Syauli Bazaar to Nayapul is only about 2 hrs.
-Then you will catch a bus or private transport to Pokhara from Nayapul.
-If you don't want to walk from Ghandruk or Kimche, also you may drive direct to Pokhara from these places.
-You may celebrate your Trek in Pokhara this evening.
+If you trek from Ghandruk this morning, it will take around 5 hours to reach Nayapul.
+Walking from Syauli Bazaar to Nayapul takes only about 2 hours.
+Then, you will catch a bus or private transport to Pokhara from Nayapul.
+If you don't want to walk from Ghandruk or Kimche, you can also drive directly to Pokhara from these places.
+You can celebrate your Trek in Pokhara this evening.

 Adventure Annapurna Trek: